 Sorting through financial matters after the death of a spouse can be a challenging experience.
-When the heart is heavy with grief, the last thing you want to think about is protecting your loved one's identity and forging a new credit life of your own.
+Are you, as a spouse responsible for credit card debt of the deceased spouse?
+How do you cancel credit cards after their death?
+How do you handle debt after death?
+When the heart is heavy with grief, it’s hard to focus on these things.
+The last thing you want to think about is protecting your loved one’s identity and forging a new credit life of your own.

-But these are important financial steps that you'll need to take.
+But understanding the answers to these questions, and taking the steps to resolve your spouse’s financial matters are important issues to handle quickly and efficiently.
 Identity thieves comb obituary columns in search of victims.
 And establishing a credit identity separate from your spouse is essential for your own financial life going forward.
 This guide will show you how.

 These days, an open, unchecked credit file can be an invitation for identity theft.
 Protect your loved one’s identity by alerting the three major credit reporting bureaus, Equifax, Experian and TransUnion, of your spouse’s death.

-In your letter, you'll want to request that a deceased notice and the statement "Do not issue credit" be added to your spouse's credit report.
+In your letter, you’ll want to request that a deceased notice be added to your spouse’s credit report, along with the statement “Do not issue credit.”

-To further safeguard your loved one's credit file, request to be notified immediately of any new credit applications made in your spouse's name.
-That way you'll be alerted if a thief tries to open a credit account using your spouse's name.
+To further safeguard your loved one’s credit file, and ultimately your own finances, request to be notified immediately of any new credit applications made in your spouse’s name.
+That way you’ll be alerted if a thief tries to open a credit account using your spouse’s name.